anlett30js/wba_s1/content/posts/2018-09-17--the-state-of-react-native/index.md

 title: Chain React 2018 - The State of React Native
 category: "Video"
 cover: p3_1.png
-author: Ram N - Developer @Chain React Conference 2018
+author: Ram N - Developer - Chain React Conference 2018
 ---

 Abstract: React Native has been around for almost 5 years and has helped many developers build amazing Mobile Applications.
 In this talk, we will look at the current state of React Native with a whirlwind tool of its internals.
 We will also look at the upcoming changes in the architecture and how it plays well with React Fiber.